 In the UW-Whitewater Theatre and Dance program, everyone has a chance to learn everything from the front of the house to behind the scenes.
 We’re a highly hands-on, collaborative program offering an array of major, minor and degree options.

 "I pursued a degree in Theatre Performance because I love to entertain and to be a part of storytelling.
-The challenge of creatively problem solving on the fly was something I found exhilarating.
 I now work regularly as a Performance/Motion Capture actor and stuntman for video games including providing the in-game and cinematic movements for Captain America, Iron Man, Hawkeye, Hulk, Thor, and most of the enemies in the video game Marvel's Avengers."

 100% of Theatre majors were employed in their field or in graduate school after graduation.
 (2018-2019)

 Interested in auditioning for a production or learning more about getting involved backstage?
 Click here to see current audition opportunities.